hoangsonww/The-MovieVerse-Database/MovieVerse-Backend/README.md

 - Flask
 - Django
 - Flake8 for Python linting
-- Celery for asynchronous task queue
+- Celery for asynchronous task queue (for the crawlers)
 - Redis or RabbitMQ as a broker for Celery
 - BeautifulSoup4 and Requests for web scraping in the Crawler Service
 - Transformers and PyTorch for AI functionalities within the Crawler Service